wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.2 =
+- Added new feature which allows users to generate an automated unlock request link via email when they get locked out because of the login lockdown feature.
+- Added a check to ensure that user cannot enter 0 minutes in the Force Logout feature.
+- Fixed translations so that various previously omitted strings can now be translated.
+- Added a new filter before locking down a user's IP address - aiowps_before_lockdown.
+- Generated a new translation (POT) file.

 = 3.1 =
 - Added a new feature that will allow you to add a captcha to the lost password form (useful if you are allowing user registration on your site).